cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 File templates are used to create and manage multiple files in bulk.
 Once a template is modified all related files are automatically updated.

-To create a new file template go to `Cetmix Tower/Files/Templates` click `Create` and put values in the fields:
+To create a new file template go to `Cetmix Tower -> Files -> Templates` click `Create` and put values in the fields:

 - **Name**: Template name
 - **Reference**: Leave the "reference" field blank to generate a reference automatically.